Sequence Read QC

 The chloroplast reads (the single file) that you downloaded above were generated on the department’s Ion Torrent instrument.
 Calibration of Ion Torrent quality scores, especially on older instruments like the one used to gather this data, is rather different from calibration for Illumina reads.
 An Ion Torrent data set that is of reasonable, usable quality may have an average quality score in the 20s rather than in the mid-30s as is typical for Illumina data.

-If we wanted to remove low-scoring sequence from the trailing end of the read (where we would expect quality to drop off at some point) and then get rid of all reads that are less than 50 nucleotides after trimming, we could use:
+If we wanted to work with the same data as above, remove low-scoring sequence from the trailing end of the read (where we would expect quality to drop off at some point) and then get rid of all reads that are less than 50 nucleotides after trimming, we could use:

 The complete list of Trimmomatic options is: